 - The default settings may not be correct in all cases.
 In the Property Manager, select the Item log and then:

 - Check to be sure that column definitions are correct.

-- Check to be sure the Well Size is correct.
+- Check to be sure the Well size is correct.
 By default, Strater makes the well size 10.
 However, in this case we set our largest Outer Diameter value to 15.
-In order to see this item fully, change the Well Size to 15.
+In order to fully see the item with this width, change the Well size to 15.
 Now the entire log is displayed.

 4. Edit Line and Fill Properties

 The well construction log is created, but the log items are not filled with any color or patterns.
 The line and fill properties are controlled by the well construction scheme.
 This scheme was automatically created when we created the log, so all you have to do is specify the line and fill properties for each item in the scheme.
-To edit the line and fill properties in the scheme:
+To edit the properties of the scheme items:

 - Open the Well Construction: Well Construction scheme by clicking on the + button to the left of the name.